barrettotte/Genshi-BASIC/README.md

 Even though writing an interpreter for a custom BASIC dialect is pretty useless, the same lexing, parsing, and interpreting fundamentals I learned can be applied to other languages.

+I originally wrote this in 2019, but decided that this year (2021) I would rewrite it to practice concepts I had learned since the original implementation.

+I did get kind of lazy and skipped out on implementing a REPL, so for right now it justs interprets an array of strings or a source file.

 ## Genshi BASIC
 Genshi BASIC has ?? keywords and ? symbolic operators.
 TODO: